How to save a worksheet as PDF file and email it as an attachment through Outlook?

 Save a worksheet as PDF file and email it as an attachment with VBA code

-1. Open the worksheet you will save as PDF and send, then press the Alt + F11 keys simultaneously to open the Microsoft Visual Basic for Applications window.
+1. Open the worksheet you want to save and send as a PDF.
+Press Alt + F11 at the same time to launch the Microsoft Visual Basic for Applications (VBA) editor.

 VBA code: Save a worksheet as PDF file and email it as an attachment